Designing end-to-end flow to democratizing decentralized-finance .

 Tools: Figma, Adobe Illustrator, Blender, Typescript, CSS, Github, Posthog

-Designers can be Technical
+Designers can be technical

 Seeing my designs go live on launch day and be featured by Ethereum Foundation and MoonPay was surreal.
 Watching real users interact with my work and receiving feedback from the broader crypto community taught me lessons that no classroom ever could.
+I realized especially in a lean startup, every opportunity to learn must come from me, as there's no "professor" that teaches you ways to navigate obstacles.

 Project type: Product Design